Graduate Research Assistant

 - Developing comprehensive computational modeling and data integration platforms, robust and efficient in simulating the dynamic changes and response of human and animal systems (hosts) to infections (casual/agents).

-I am a first-year doctoral student in UNL’s Chemical and Biomolecular Engineering program, concentrating on Systems and Synthetic Biology (SSbio).
+I am a doctoral student in UNL’s Chemical and Biomolecular Engineering program, concentrating on Systems and Synthetic Biology (SSbio).
 In 2020, I graduated with a BS in chemical engineering from Obafemi Awolowo University.
 I also conducted research at the Smart Agriculture Innovation Center at Kyungpook National University in the Republic of Korea.
 I assisted in research with the Process Systems Engineering (PSE) Laboratory during my undergraduate studies.

 The convergence of systems/control engineering and artificial intelligence (AI) is a powerful paradigm that has resulted in significant advances in optimal system design and control in general.
 This sparked my current interest in the role of modern engineering in solving cutting-edge bio/health-systems problems within the interdisciplinary fields of AI.